paleo-data/paleo-data.github.io/collections/_how-to-guides/manage-data-about-specimens-using-symbiota.md

 Regardless of data entry method, it is important that all data providers become familiar with the [Darwin Core data standard](https://dwc.tdwg.org/terms/), which forms the basis for the majority of [Symbiota’s Data Fields](https://docs.symbiota.org/Editor_Guide/Editing_Searching_Records/symbiota_data_fields).

-{: .notice--success }
-A series of [example catalog records](https://paleo.symbiota.org/portal/collections/list.php?datasetid=6) has been created to illustrate how to represent fossil specimen data in Symbiota.

 ## Bulk data import
 This section outlines actions you can take to prepare and import (ingest) existing digital catalog records from your fossil collection into a Symbiota portal.

 **1. Prepare your records for import:** <br>
 - If you maintain existing catalog records to be imported into Symbiota, perform some data cleaning to align your records to Symbiota's data fields and formatting requirements.
-The [data formatting checklist](#data-formatting-checklist) is intended to inform this process, and [OpenRefine](https://openrefine.org) is free software that can be used for this purpose.
+The [data formatting checklist](#data-formatting-checklist) and [example records][#example-records] are intended to inform this process, and [OpenRefine](https://openrefine.org) is free software that can be used for this purpose.
 Additional data cleaning can be performed once your records have been imported into Symbiota.
 - If you’d like a template to follow, [this spreadsheet](https://docs.google.com/spreadsheets/d/1b1aN6NuoOEN4IlToV3Uk33xpSwrbcn3-uceSnlgf8JI/edit?usp=sharing) is preformatted for use with Symbiota.
 Your spreadsheet must be converted to CSV format (use UTF-8 character encoding) prior to ingestion into the portal, which can be easily accomplished in a program like [Microsoft Excel](https://support.microsoft.com/en-us/office/save-a-workbook-to-text-format-txt-or-csv-3e9a9d6c-70da-4255-aa28-fcacf1f081e6) or [Google Sheets](https://support.google.com/docs/answer/49114?sjid=17532513690429081890-NC).
 An expanded version of this spreadsheet can be provided [upon request](mailto:paleoinformatics@gmail.com).

 {% include resource_card filename='krimmel-walker-2022.yml' %}